xuanqing94/fnet-web/README.md

 ## Serious deployment

-The section `Start server` above is only good for internal use.
-If our service is open to public in the future, we need to run with a production grade server.
+The section `Start server` above is only good for casual use.
+If this service is open to public in the future, we need to run on a production grade server.
 This [link](https://flask.palletsprojects.com/en/2.0.x/tutorial/deploy/#run-with-a-production-server) tells how.